July 11, 2025, 9:14 am | Read time: 4 minutes

 2. The Wrong Variety

-Raised beds, as the name suggests, are elevated bed forms.
+Raised beds–as the name suggests–are an elevated form of bed.
 Depending on the variety, tomato plants can grow up to two meters high.
-To avoid needing a ladder during harvest, choose low-growing varieties for the raised bed.
+To avoid needing a ladder for harvesting, choose low-growing varieties for the raised bed.
 These include bush and dwarf tomatoes with varieties like ‘Minibell,’ ‘Fuzzy Wuzzy,’ and ‘Pendulina.’

 3. Lack of Drainage

 It is therefore crucial to integrate a drainage system into the raised bed.
-This allows excess water to drain away and prevents the roots from becoming too wet.
+This allows excess water to drain away, preventing the roots from becoming too wet.

 4. The Wrong Location